 RW: So what does that mean, really?
-Speaking the word is more than just saying the word.
+Because speaking the word is more than just saying the word.

 RH: Absolutely!
 I believe there is a specific gravity to a word in the same way that there is a specific gravity to an atom of matter.
-You have to find that, and then the word can be spoken, not merely used, or excreted.
+You have to find that, and then the word can be spoken, not merely used.

-RW: You had a feeling of the difference between authentic speaking and when it was missing.
+RW: You had a feeling for the difference between authentic speaking and when it was missing.

 RW: Yes.
 Some young people have a great sensitivity to the lack of the truth, of words truly spoken.